Liouville Quantum Gravity on the unit disk: Introduction

-To conclude, let us stress that the thread of the paper is inspired by \cite{DKRV}.
-The main input is here to understand the phenomena related to the presence of a boundary; in particular, part of the construction relies on the theory of Gaussian multiplicative chaos (GMC) and the presence of the boundary requires to integrate against GMC measures functions that are not integrable with respect to Lebesgue measure when approaching the boundary (these technical difficulties do not appear in the case of the sphere \cite{DKRV} where there is no boundary): see proposition \ref{finitemeas} for instance.
+To conclude, let us stress that the thread of the paper is inspired by \cite{DKRV} where the authors developped LQFT on the Riemann sphere.
+The main input is here to understand the phenomena related to the presence of a boundary; in particular, part of the construction relies on the theory of Gaussian multiplicative chaos (GMC) and the presence of the boundary requires to integrate against GMC measures functions that are not integrable with respect to Lebesgue measure when approaching the boundary (these technical difficulties do not appear in the case of the sphere \cite{DKRV} where there is no boundary): see Proposition~\ref{finitemeas} for instance.